BekAndriy/of-external-apps/README.md

 # External APPs placeholders

 Each route is responsible for part of functionality and can be separated by projects.
+Apps are **OpenFin** oriented.

-Pages should not have dependencies.
+Pages should not have cross routes dependencies.

 ## Installations